offbynull/coroutines/README.md

     }
 ```

-A more indepth explanation on why this happens is available in the code.
+A more in depth explanation on why this happens is available in the code.
 Replicated here:
 ```
 Why is invokedynamic not allowed? because apparently invokedynamic can map to anything... which means that we can't reliably determine if what is being called by invokedynamic is going to be a method we expect to be instrumented to handle Continuations.